IBM-Bluemix-Docs/voice-agent/connect-SIP.md

 {: #request-setup}

 You can request assisted network setup to connect with AT&T or other SIP trunking providers, peer with {{site.data.keyword.iva_short}}, or to request more than 50 concurrent connections by using the following process.

+You can whitelist a PBX such as Asterisk in your {{site.data.keyword.iva_short}} instance.
+Open a support ticket only if public internet whitelisting is not an acceptable solution.
+See [Whitelisting IP addresses](/docs/services/voice-agent/managing_IP_whitelist.html#whitelist_IP).

 1. Open a new [{{site.data.keyword.Bluemix_notm}} support ticket](https://cloud.ibm.com/unifiedsupport/tickets/add)